Plant-Supply-Unit-adveisor-2021/psuserver/README.md

-# psuserver
+# PSU - Server
+The task of the PSU-Server in our Plant Supply Unit project is to coordinate all PSUs and store their data to present it.
-Wesite build on django to display information and control the system
+The server software is based on django and therefore is mainly a website with additional tweaks to control the PSUs.